Uclue

 At one time, Uclue employed researchers in North America, South America, Europe, Australia, Japan, and the Philippines.
 Uclue was able to provide research and translation in English, German, Spanish, Tagalog, and conversational French.

-Over 1000 people from six continents registered at Uclue as both clients and commentators.
-Commentators were non-researchers who posted helpful comments on questions and answers.)
-As of May 2014, over 6,000 questions had been posted at Uclue.
+Over 1,000 people from six continents registered on Uclue as both clients and commentators.
+Commentators, who were not researchers, contributed by posting helpful comments on questions and answers.
+As of May 2014, more than 6,000 questions had been posted on Uclue.

 Services

 Uclue provided answers to questions on Business, Genealogy, all the Sciences, Technology, Computer/Software Help, Health, and the Arts.
 Questions range from high-level business research: "Research on the NGO sector," to locating equipment and other items: "Color NTSC video camera for low-light usage," to the quirky: "How to Amuse a cat."

 The fee range was $10 to $400, with customers selecting the fee based on the complexity and/or obscurity of the requested information.
 Customers were encouraged to use the lower end of the fee scale only for relatively simple questions.
 Customers also had the option of tipping researchers.